FilkCH/dark-filk-theme/README.md

 ## Theme Screenshots

 Please note that the cursive font code is **not** part of the theme and has to be added by yourself manually as described at the bottom of this page if you want to.
-Also the interface screenshot might not represent the most recent code color settings of the theme, please focus on the look of the Visual Studio Code program interface.

 ![Theme Header](https://github.com/FilkCH/dark-filk-theme/blob/master/media/header.png?raw=true)